Waste Collections

 Please take time to read these terms and conditions as they form part of our agreement with you

-1. Collections will take place fortnightly between the week in which the 1st March and the week in which 30th November fall. (including Bank and Public Holidays)
+- Collections will take place fortnightly between 3 March and 5 December 2025 (including Bank and Public Holidays).

-14. We aim to deliver new bins within 21 days but this may not be possible during busy periods.
+- We aim to deliver new bins within 21 days but this may not be possible during busy periods.
 Renewals of the service can take 3 working days to process, collections will not start until the process is completed.
-A refund will not be provided if we fail to deliver in 21 days.
+A refund will not be provided if we fail to deliver your bin within 21 days.

 Food Waste Collections